Using Storybook with RedwoodJS - Lunchdev

 Comments Cell down in success, which is this thing right here.

 Yeah.
-Again, the magic here is like he's building these components that require data from the database, but he's doing it in storybook and doesn't need database yet.
-Like it's.
+Again, the magic here is that he's building these components that require data from the database, but he's doing it in Storybook and doesn't need the database yet.
 He can design this whole thing without the database yet.
 It's amazing.

 00:38:45 - Michael / host

-It is really amazing because you do have.
-I think this is something that I'm so attracted to with Redwood is you have.
-There's a very real constraint sometimes that make it so that the development team has to go off and do its thing and the design team has to go off and do its thing.
-And a lot of times like React lives in that space where they come together.
-And there haven't been a lot of good tools that allow you to like work on this part that requires both pieces in like a cogent, sensible way.
-And I feel like, you know, one of the really great developer Experiences as you talk about that's achieved in Redwood is that it kind of defines that third space of like you got back end, you got like pure front end.
-But then there's this space in the middle where like people need to collaborate in the meantime.
-And like seeing it come together like this is really, really, really nice.
+It is really amazing because I think this is something that I'm so attracted to with Redwood.
+There's a very real constraint sometimes that makes it so that the development team has to go off and do its thing, and the design team has to go off and do its thing.
+And a lot of times React lives in that space where they come together.
+And there haven't been a lot of good tools that allow you to work on this part that requires both pieces in a cogent, sensible way.
+And I feel like one of the really great developer experiences that's achieved in Redwood is that it kind of defines that third space of, you've got backend, you've got pure frontend, but then there's this space in the middle where people need to collaborate in the meantime.
+And seeing it come together like this is really, really, really nice.

 00:39:40 - Anthony Campolo

-Now what we're going to do is we're going to go back into our blog post component and we're going to import this comments cell that we just created.
-So now within our blog posts, we will actually see the cells.
+Now what we're going to do is go back into our blog post component and import this comments cell that we just created.
+So now within our blog posts, we will actually see the cell.

 00:39:55 - Anthony Campolo